 If you are a student, check out the links in whichever version you are reading to think about how good experiments were designed, how data was interpreted, and what questions the investigators (and we!) might want to ask next.
 If you are using the Annotated or Instructor’s CMB5e, I encourage you to accept the challenges in some of the Challenge boxes (even if they are not assigned by your instructor)…, and to wonder about cell and molecular biology and how it all works!
 Here are links to the CMB5e versions and resources:

 - Annotated CMB5e iText: Full text with VOPs and web-links, plus annotations

 - Basic CMB5e iText: Full text with VOPs and web-links

-- Instructor’s CMB2e iText: Annotated iText plus author's assignments/assessments.
+- Instructor’s CMB5e iText: Full text with VOPS, web-links and annotations, plus the author's assignments/assessments.

 - Art and Illustration Resource for Cell and Molecular Biology